BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 What Not To Do

 Repeating cues 3, 4, 5 times.
-In fact, every repetition teaches the dog that the first cue is optional.
-So say it once.
-If the dog doesn’t respond, manage the situation (leash, distance, reset) and try again in an easier setup.
+Every repetition teaches the dog that the first cue is optional.
+Say it once.
+If the dog doesn’t respond, manage the situation, leash, distance, reset, and try again in an easier setup.
 Never repeat.

 Punishing through the phase.
-In fact, adding corrections during adolescence damages the relationship without producing change.
-Also, the dog physically can’t meet the demand.
-So punishment just teaches them you’re unpredictable when they need you to be the anchor.
+Adding corrections during adolescence damages the relationship without producing change.
+The dog physically can’t meet the demand.
+Punishment teaches them you’re unpredictable when they need you to be the anchor.

 Stopping training entirely.
 Frustration leads owners to give up and “wait it out.”
-This is the worst possible response.
+Worst possible move.
 In fact, the dog needs more structure now, not less.
-Plus, stopping means losing the routine that helps regulate them.
+Stopping means losing the routine that helps regulate them.

 Going up in difficulty.
-Some owners respond by demanding more (longer stays, harder recalls, harder environments).
+Some owners respond by demanding more, longer stays, harder recalls, harder environments.
 But the dog is operating with degraded brain capacity.
-So asking for more produces more failure.
-Instead, drop back to puppy-level environments and rebuild.
+Asking for more produces more failure.
+Drop back to puppy-level environments and rebuild.

 If you’ve been doing several of these, you’re not a bad owner.
-In fact, these are the natural responses to a frustrating situation.
-So the reset below starts by reversing all five.
+These are the natural responses to a frustrating situation.
+The reset below starts by reversing all five.

 The 6-Step Trainer Reset For Adolescent Dogs

-This is the protocol I run with adolescent client dogs whose owners are at their limit.
-Specifically, six steps run together, sustained for the duration of the phase.
+What follows is the protocol I run with adolescent client dogs whose owners are at their limit.
+Six steps, run together, sustained for the duration of the phase.
 The results aren’t instant.
-Instead, they compound over weeks.
-The goal isn’t to “fix” adolescence.
-It’s to keep the relationship and the training intact while the brain finishes developing.
+They compound over weeks.
+The goal isn’t to “fix” adolescence, it’s to keep the relationship and the training intact while the brain finishes developing.

 The Adolescent Protocol